 Niffen History, Family Crest & Coats of Arms

-The first people to use the name Niffen were a family of Strathclyde- Britons who lived in the Scottish/English Borderlands.
+The first people to use the name Niffen were a family of Strathclyde-Britons who lived in the Scottish/English Borderlands.
 The name comes from when someone lived in Ayrshire.
 The surname Niffen was also regarded as derived from the Gaelic patronymic Mac Naoimhin, which is derived from the word "naomh," meaning "little saint."
 The name was a favorite personal name in Galloway and Ayrshire.

 Early Origins of the Niffen family

-The surname Niffen was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, long before the Norman Conquest in 1066.
+The surname Niffen was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, where the first record of the family appeared in the Latin form Nevinus, who was parson of Neveth and witnessed grant of a saltpan in Rosneath to the monks of Paisley, c.
+1230.